One of the most common terms used in SaaS sales is the future of inside sales.

 Consequently, high velocity sales help the inside sales reps to engage with their leads and prospects in the right manner, at the right time.

-It’s the role of the inside sales teams to turn these hot leads into selling opportunities, and them into deals.
+It’s the role of the inside sales teams to turn these hot leads into selling opportunities and then into deals.
+Inside sales reps are also responsible for building good rapport with leads for future sales opportunities.

-For example, many a times, inside sales reps support the field sales reps by seeking out and building rapport with stakeholders that were previously unknown, and have an influence on the buying process.
+For example, many times, inside sales reps support the field sales reps by seeking out and building rapport with stakeholders that were previously unknown, and have an influence on the buying process.

-• The inside sales horizontal challenge
+The inside sales horizontal challenge

-For example, a lead that came through “Get in touch with us” form may be ready for a direct sales qualification call.
+For example, a lead that came through the “Get in touch with us” form may be ready for a direct sales qualification call.

-In other words, the ideal series of activities will vary for each lead that enters your CRM system via different lead generating channels that we stated above.
+In other words, the ideal series of activities will vary for each lead that enters your CRM system via different lead-generating channels that we stated above.
 It may even differ for different countries and cultural backgrounds.

-It allows the inside sales team to access pre-defined templates that can be used for emails and texts respectively.
+High velocity sales solve this challenge with the help of sales and marketing automation.
+It allows the inside sales team to access pre-defined templates that can be used for emails and texts, respectively.

 These sales reps can even set up sales sequences inside their CRM, that would allow them to perform each activity in the sales process as per the requirement of the lead.

-Sales sequences are pre-defined arrangement of communication activities designed for leads and contacts that meet a specific criterion.
+Sales sequences are a pre-defined arrangement of communication activities designed for leads and contacts that meet a specific criterion.

-• The inside sales vertical challenge
+The inside sales vertical challenge

 High velocity sales solves this challenge with the help of automation such as smart queues, or power dialer, etc.